zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/access/rules/datetime/week.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-A condition based on the **Week Access Rule** will validate if the current week number, e.g. `2`, matches the specified list or range of weeks, e.g `2-4`.
-For more complex logic validation combine multiple rules instead.
+The Week Access Rule evaluates whether the current week of the year matches one of the patterns.

 ---